 - 5. A form containing the fields and values of the asset you copied appears.
 For each field, replace the copied content as necessary.
 If any of the fields are unfamiliar to you, consult your design team or administrator. - a.
 In the Name field, replace the copied name with a unique name for the new asset.
-Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), and question mark (?). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - b.
+Note the following conventions when naming the asset: - The name must contain 1 (minimum) to 64 (maximum) alphanumeric characters. - The following characters are not allowed: single quote ('), double quote ("), semicolon (;), colon (:), question mark (?), percent sign (%), less-than sign (<), and greater-than sign (>). - The name can contain spaces (except for names of flex attributes), but cannot start with a space. - b.
 (Optional) Set or change the new asset's language (locale designation) using the "Locale" drop-down list.